mitsuba-renderer/enoki/docs/custom.rst

 Custom data structures
 ======================

-The previous sections introduced Enoki arrays as a powerful ingredient for designing vectorized algorithms that are capable of processing multiple inputs at the same time.
+The previous sections introduced Enoki arrays as a powerful tool for designing vectorized algorithms that are capable of processing multiple inputs at the same time.
 However, in many cases, vectorizing an algorithm will also require a corresponding change to the data structures that underlie it.
 This